Chart Color Schemes

 The Coorong hosts an older demographic, ranking in the top quartile nationwide

-The median age in The Coorong is 48 years, similar to the Rest of SA average of 47 years but above the national norm of 38 years.
-Compared to the Rest of SA average, the 75-84 age cohort is notably over-represented at 10.5% locally while the 15-24 year-olds are under-represented at 8.5%.
-Between 2021 and now, the 75-84 age group has grown from 8.9% to 10.5% of the population.
-Conversely, the 55-64 cohort has declined from 16.8% to 14.9%.
-By 2041, The Coorong's demographic is projected to change significantly.
-The 85+ age group is expected to grow by 108%, adding 183 residents to reach a total of 353.
-Senior residents aged 65 and above will drive all population growth, indicating demographic aging trends.
-Meanwhile, both the 35-44 and 45-54 age groups are projected to decrease in numbers.
+The median age in The Coorong is 48 years, similar to Rest of SA's average of 47 years but well above the national norm of 38 years.
+Compared to the Rest of SA average, the 75-84 age cohort is notably over-represented at 10.5% in The Coorong, while the 15-24 age group is under-represented at 8.5%.
+Between 2021 and present, the 75 to 84 age group has grown from 8.9% to 10.5% of the population.
+Conversely, the 55 to 64 age cohort has declined from 16.8% to 14.9%.
+Population forecasts for 2041 indicate substantial demographic changes in The Coorong.
+The 85+ age group is projected to grow by 108%, adding 183 residents to reach 353.
+Senior residents aged 65 and above will drive all population growth, underscoring trends towards demographic aging.
+Both the 35 to 44 and 45 to 54 age groups are expected to see reduced numbers.